seabass617/capture-site/README.md

 <p>A React portfolio website, focused on learning and implementing styled components, and framer motion.
 Also, learned how to use reuse components for use in Toggle situations</p>

-<p>This site was build following a video course on React taught by Dev Ed https://developedbyed.com/</p>
+<p>This site was built following a video course on React taught by Dev Ed https://developedbyed.com/</p>